uisneach/uisneach.github.io/source/_posts/The-Song-of-Lugh.md

 6. Valiant corpses were wounded reaching heaven, burning to brilliance, as the earth sits
 7. As the thunder comes forth.
 Do not cry out to each one before wise Ogma,
 8. Before heaven and earth, before sun and moon.
 My dark troop is a troop of warriors.
-9. My army is a great army, uproarious, steadfast, boiling, mighty lords are born
+9. My army is a great army, uproarious, steadfast, boiling, mighty as lords, born
 10. Between two bodies which attack in battle of mutual slaughter.
 Arise!

 ---
 ## Meter, or Arranging the Lines

-This incantation is a *rosc* poem, which typically in the Old Irish period consist of four-line stanzas with seven or five syllables in each line, with alliteration within each line and each line rhyming with one other within the stanza.
+This incantation is a *rosc* poem, which typically in the Old Irish period consist of four-line stanzas with any number, but most often seven, syllables in each line, with alliteration within each line and each line rhyming within the stanza.
 As such, we can attempt to fit the text into the *rosc* pattern and see if it fits.

 If the curious reader wants a primer on Old Irish poetry, he should seek out Lesson 58 in David Stifter's [*Sengoídelc: Old Irish for Beginners*](https://archive.org/details/SengodelcOldIrishForBeginn), which goes over meter, rhyme, stanzas, syllable count, cadence, etc. One point I'd like to lift from that text to this one is the following: "Whereas in \[English or German\] the rhyming portions of words must be absolutely identical, there is much more freedom is Irish poetry...
 Rhyme starts with the stressed vowel... the two vowels must both be either short or long; a short vowel does not rhyme with a long one."
 He offers a footnote: "In Middle Irish, after unstressed vowels had become /ə/, all finals vowels, whatever their origin, rhyme with each other."
 Since this *rosc* shows clear signs of composition in Middle Irish, we can keep this rhyme qualification in mind.
 I should also note that in Old and Middle Irish, stress mot often falls on the first syllable of the word, unless that syllable is a common preposition that is not the root.
 For example, COMartan, MURNech, MIDege, SILsiter, but also foraNDECHraiged, nimCREDbod, genROGain.